mightyjol/prestashop-bridge/README.md

 # prestashop-bridge
-prestashop module to integrate pos interface with webhooks
+prestashop module to integrate pos interface with webhooks.